Cozavan (Losartan)

 Primary Uses

-Cozavan is used to treat high blood pressure (hypertension) and to slow the progression of kidney disease in people with type 2 diabetes who have protein in their urine (proteinuria).
+Cozavan is primarily used to treat hypertension (high blood pressure) and to slow the progression of kidney disease in patients with type 2 diabetes mellitus.

 How It Works